The FBI wrote MLK a letter.

 They carry the stack of passports to their private office.

-And return a short while later.
+They return a short while later.

-The lead passes my seat without returning my passport.
+The Lead passes my seat without returning my passport.

 He only says, "Do you have any other ID?"

 The spotter stops.
-He is to watch what I do.
+He watches me.

 What should I do?